HP Metrics & Evaluation

 Our Approach

-The Public Health Assessment Division utilizes the public health evaluation framework established by the Centers for Disease Control and Prevention (CDC) to guide our work.
-The image on the right is a depiction of this framework provided by the CDC on its website: https://www.cdc.gov/eval/framework/index.htm
+The HPME Branch utilizes the public health evaluation framework established by the Centers for Disease Control and Prevention (CDC) to guide our work.
+The below image is a depiction of this framework provided by the CDC on its website: CDC Program Evaluation FrameworkExternal Link

 Steps in the Program Evaluation Process

-• Justify Conclusions.
+• Generate and Support Conclusions.
 Once we have gathered our evidence, we analyze and interpret the evidence to make meaning of the data we've collected.
 We also generate actionable recommendations to improve a program, policy, or initiative based on what we have learned.
+Key products: Data analysis and interpretation plan, and recommendations based on analytic findings.

 Program Evaluation Standards